dchucks/podbharati/content/posts/chat_with_pdf_mistral_7b.md

 ### Learn How To Build AI Projects

+### Learn How To Build AI Projects

-Now, if you are interested in upskilling in 2024 with AI development, check out this 6 AI advanced projects with Go where you will learn about building with AI and getting the best knowledge there is currently.
+Now, if you are interested in upskilling in 2024 with AI development, check out this 6 AI advanced projects with Golang where you will learn about building with AI and getting the best knowledge there is currently.
 Here’s the [link](https://akhilsharmatech.gumroad.com/l/zgxqq).

 ## Conclusion